Are you concerned about a brain tumor diagnosis for you or a loved one? Or do you simply want to learn more about diagnosis and treatment options?

 Surgeons use three methods to examine tumor cells:

-Surgery, radiotherapy or chemotherapy is chosen depending on type, stage and class of the tumor.
+Surgery, radiotherapy or chemotherapy are treatment methods and these methods are chosen depending on type, stage and class of the tumor.
 A combination of those methods may be required for some patients.

 In addition, patients may joint to special therapy programs at any stage of the disease in order to manage pain and symptoms of cancer and to cope with side effects and emotional burdens of the treatment.
 Such therapies are referred as “symptom management”, “supportive care” or “palliative care”.